brianhouse/art_and_code/next.md

 /

-need to teach how to steal more
+need to teach how to steal more. seriously, like a whole workshop in a class about how to find code examples and snippets and steal them.

 and more examples!
+each unit should have an artist focus in addition to a list

 //